 Structured Query Language (SQL) systems help us communicate with databases.
 The databases can be large and can also house very sensitive data within it.
-Many businesses rely on their SQL systems to keep their data safe, which is why it is vital to protect it with industry standard security methods.
+Many businesses rely on their SQL systems to keep their data safe, which is why it is vital to protect it with industry-standard security methods.

-A SQL health check compiles information that can be used to identify performance, security, and access-related issues.
+A SQL server health check compiles information that can be used to identify performance, security, and access-related issues.
 Health checks are crucial to ensure optimal performance and protect your SQL system, which hackers can infiltrate if there are weaknesses in the system.

 Read on to learn more about why SQL system health checks are necessary.